Meet the candidates running for the Summit School District Board of Education

 “We’re supporting our public education system, which educates, as a country, about 90% of our young people who are our most precious human resource,” Webster said.

-Webster said implementing the new strategic plan is also a goal for her should she continue on the board.
-She said she has no personal agenda and that she is on the board to make sure kids leave the district in the best possible place.
+Webster said implementing the new strategic plan is a goal for her if she continues on the board.
+She said she has no personal agenda, and she is on the board to make sure kids leave the district in the best possible place.

 Webster also reiterated her belief in a mantra of Interim Superintendent Roy Crawford: “every child, every day.”
 She said every child has different needs and it’s important to make sure they are met individually.